procrastinate-org/procrastinate/docs/discussions.rst

 We can solve this problem by using locks.
 Procrastinate gives us two guarantees:

 - Jobs are consumed in creation order.
-When a worker requests a job, it can recieve a job with a lock, or a job without a lock.
+When a worker requests a job, it can receive a job with a lock, or a job without a lock.
 If there is a lock, then the received job will be the oldest one with that lock.
 If the oldest job awaiting execution is not available for this worker (either it's on a queue that this worker doesn't